dikshyantacharya/Chess-With-ReinforcementLearning/README.md

 # opencampus-chess
-A Chess-AI Project done for course "Machine Learning with Tensorflow" Overview
+### A Chess-AI Project for "Machine Learning with Tensorflow"

+---

+## Overview
-This project focuses on developing a Chess AI using machine learning techniques.
-It comprises three Jupyter Notebook files and two datasets, which are integral to the functioning and training of the AI model.
+This project focuses on developing a Chess AI using TensorFlow within the scope of a machine learning course.
+It includes three Jupyter Notebooks and two datasets integral to the AI's training and evaluation.
-File Descriptions

-    checkmate_generator.ipynb:
+---

+## Contents
+### Jupyter Notebooks
+1. **checkmate_generator.ipynb**
-        Functionality: Generates datasets in CSV format.
-        Data: Final positions on a chessboard with labels (0 for draw, 1 for white's checkmate, -1 for black's checkmate).
+   - *Purpose*: Generates datasets in CSV format with final chessboard positions and labels (0 for draw, 1 for white's checkmate, -1 for black's checkmate).
-        Output Files:
+   - *Datasets Generated*:
-            1-200000_game.zip: Contains the generated data (zipped due to GitHub's file size limitations).
+     - `1-200000_game.zip`: Zipped to meet GitHub's file size constraints.
-            1-model_200000_game_stat.csv: Statistical analysis of each game played during dataset generation.
+     - `1-model_200000_game_stat.csv`: Provides statistical analysis of games played during the dataset generation.

-    This notebook simulates chess games played against itself, capturing the final board positions and outcomes.
-After simulating 200,000 games, the data is balanced to ensure an equal proportion of wins, losses, and draws.
+   This notebook simulates chess games played against itself, recording the final positions and outcomes.
+The dataset is balanced to ensure an equal proportion of wins, losses, and draws.

-    checkmate_trainer.ipynb:
+2. **checkmate_trainer.ipynb**
-        Functionality: Trains a Convolutional Neural Network (CNN) model using the dataset from checkmate_generator.ipynb.
+   - *Purpose*: Trains a CNN model using the dataset from `checkmate_generator.ipynb`.
-        Highlights: The notebook includes model evaluation and testing, showcasing both correct and incorrect model predictions.
+   - *Highlights*: Includes model evaluation and testing, demonstrating correct and incorrect model predictions.

-    reinforcement_trainer.ipynb:
+3. **reinforcement_trainer.ipynb**
-        Functionality: Unlike checkmate_generator, this notebook records the entire sequence of board positions from the start to the end of each game.
+   - *Purpose*: Records the entire sequence of board positions from start to end for each game.
-        Process: The model is intermittently trained after every 10 games using these sequences.

-    However, due to the extensive computational demand (each game requiring the evaluation of approximately 9,000 board positions for a single move prediction), the dataset for effective training could not be generated with the available computational resources.

-Future Improvements

-To enhance this project:
+   - *Challenge*: High computational demand limited the generation of a substantial training dataset.

+---

+## Challenges and Future Directions
+- **Dataset Generation**: The high computational demand for evaluating board positions posed a significant challenge in generating a comprehensive dataset.
+- **Future Improvements**:
-    Parallel Processing: Implement parallel game simulations to speed up dataset generation.
+  - Implement parallel processing for accelerated dataset generation.
-    Model Optimization: Simplify the CNN model to reduce computational load without significantly compromising prediction accuracy.
+  - Simplify the CNN model to reduce computational requirements while maintaining accuracy.

+---

+Contributions and suggestions for project improvement are highly welcomed!